 A presentation of the engineering applications of fluid mechanics in the study and design of fluid machinery, such as axial and centrifugal fans, blowers and compressors, pumps, fluid couplings, torque converters and turbines.

 INME 4031.
+MACHINE SCIENCE

-MECHANICAL ENGINEERING LABORATORY I. One credit hour.
-One three-hour laboratory per week.
+LABORATORY.
+Two credit hours.
+One two-hour laboratory per week.
 Prerequisites: INME 4015, INEL 4076 and INME 4002.